 Julianne Morse, Grants Coordinator for Heritage & Traditional Arts

 A New Hampshire native, Julianne earned her Masters of Fine Arts in Printmaking and a Certificate of Advanced Graduate Studies in Cultural Studies from Stony Brook University, New York.
-She holds a Bachelors Degree in Art History and one in Studio Artboth from Marist College, New York.
+She holds a Bachelor’s Degree in Art History and in Studio Art from Marist College, New York.

 Julianne continues to make prints, handmade paper, and mixed media artworks in addition to the many artistic hobbies she can’t pull herself away from including stained glass, knitting, home-improvement experiments, and gardening.
 She actively explores all regions of New Hampshire through the Arts, running and hiking.